Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

 Another behavior issue with wolf-dogs is the strong natural territorial instinct.
 Domestic dogs can be quite territorial, but when mixed with a wolf, the behavior can be increased.
 Wolf hybrids do not like trespassers, whether animal or human.

-another animal or human is supposed to be there, he'll take it into his own account to deal with it.
+Once the wolf mix has set his territory boundaries, that is his space, and if he doesn't think another animal or human is supposed to be there, he'll take it into his own account to deal with it.

 You can train a wolf-dog, but you will never be able to 100 percent remove natural instincts.
 You can socialize the hybrid around other animals and people, but you will never be guaranteed that an animal or human won't trigger some kind of response that could cause injury or death.

 Wolves have developed their behaviors of millions of years, and even domestic dogs who have been living with humans only thousands of year, still experience natural instincts that can be deadly.
 Wolf hybrids have the wolves' genetics, as well as the domestic dog's, but in many cases, the wolf genes are more dominant.

 When training a wolf hybrid, they are very intelligent.
 They catch on fairly easily, but don't expect them to obey commands as well as the domestic dog.
 They get bored easily, and once they're bored, or even frightened, they're not going to obey (which can be common in domestic dogs as well).